taphill/taphill/README.md

 <img src="https://i.ibb.co/Jzs9bfK/Git-Hub-Profile-Banner.png">

-A Software Engineer based out of Nashville, TN, and student at the Turing School of Software and Design.
-I'm currently working primarily with ruby, rails, and PostgreSQL databases, but I love exploring new technologies!
+A Software Engineer based out of Nashville, TN, and graduate of the Turing School of Software and Design.
+I'm currently working primarily with Ruby, Rails, and PostgreSQL databases, but I love exploring new technologies!
 I value working with people who are kind and treat others with fairness and respect.
 Feel free to have a look around and reach out to me with any questions!

 - 🌱 [LinkedIn](https://www.linkedin.com/in/taylorscottphillips/)
 - 📫 taylorscottphillips@gmail.com